Gann fan levels and strategy (PDF)

 How to use gann fan levels ?

-As we said earlier gann fan levels are support and resistance levels.
+As we said earlier Gann fan levels are support and resistance levels.
 However, upward angles specify support levels while downward angles specify resistance levels.
-So let’s take an example to understand how to use the Gann fan levels.
+So let’s take an example to understand how to use the Gann fan levels similar to Andrew Pitchfork Levels.
 Suppose that the price in the chart is located above an ascending angle and does not break below this level.
 This means that there is a bullish trend in the market.
 Likewise, when the price is located below a descending angle and does not break above this level.
 This means that there is a bearish trend in the market.

 Gann fan trading strategy